-WAVA affidavits have become a sort of specialty for Rosanna that she takes on with special enthusiasm as she realizes her small role in helping a survivor find new freedom by assisting with the VAWA self petition affidavit.
+Rosanna specialized in VAWA affidavit preparation, a task that she takes on with special enthusiasm as she realizes her small role in helping a survivor find new freedom by assisting with the VAWA self petition affidavit.

-With a thorough understanding of the many manifestations domestic abuse against immigrants and how seemingly small individual acts can combine to create a hostile environment of extreme cruelty (even in the absence of battery), she is able to help the applicant put their experience into words while being conscious of the elements set forth in the Violence Against Women Act provisions that the attorney needs to prove for a successful petition.
+With a thorough understanding of the many manifestations domestic abuse against immigrants and how seemingly small individual acts can combine to create a hostile environment of extreme cruelty (even in the absence of battery), she is able to help the applicant put their experience into words while being conscious of the elements set forth in the Violence Against Women Act provisions that the attorney needs to argue for a successful petition.

 It can be incredibly important to be aware of stigmas in certain cultures regarding domestic violence, which may make it even more difficult for some applicants to share the details of battery and extreme cruelty endured.
 In fact, such notions can be so ingrained in the applicant, that s/he may not even be aware of the extent of the abuse that they have suffered.